SEARCH THIS SITE

 Alien Abductions In Sci-Fi

 With Halloween around the corner I've been rewatching some of the scariest films I remember from my childhood about the alien abduction phenomenon.
-I shared my thoughts about these films on Facebook and X and thought those social media posts were thoughtful enough to record on this blog.
+I shared my thoughts about these films on Facebook and thought those social media posts were thoughtful enough to record on this blog.

 ----------------------------------------------------------------------